of Diseases Treated by

 As an example, the success rate of treatment by our method of fetal cell transplantation has been for:

 The sooner the patient receives cell transplantation after the diagnosis of diabetic complication was established, the better will be the success rate of such therapy.

 Up to 80% of children with therapeutically uncontrollable 'brittle' diabetes had already developed typical diabetic complications by the time of their referral for cell transplantation, and such patients benefit from such therapy in 85% of cases.

 Unknown number of children with recent onset of diabetes mellitus have been treated successfully with cell transplantation: there have been some cures, and in other patients at least a delay in the onset of juvenile diabetic condition.

 If one could postpone the onset of child's diabetes by one or more years, it would be of tremendous value because of well known deleterious effect of diabetic condition on growth and development of such children.

 When a woman diabetic has been under treatment for infertility for over a year without a success, BCRO cell transplantation should be strongly considered.

 If a woman with diabetes mellitus have had 2 3 miscarriages, BCRO type cell transplantation is indicated.

-When a pregnant diabetic delivered a baby with a diabetic fetal distress syndrome, BCRO type of cell transplantation should be carried out before her next pregnancy, or even during her next pregnancy (between 12th and 16th weeks).
+When a pregnant diabetic delivered a baby with a diabetic fetal distress syndrome, BCRO cell transplantation should be carried out before her next pregnancy, or even during her next pregnancy (between 12th and 16th weeks).

 The preparation of cell transplants by BCRO method, that includes a unique programm of primary tissue culture, lowers the immunogenicity of the cell transplants to such a degree that no immunosuppression is necessary, and that is of great importance particularly for the treatment of diabetes mellitus.